wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

 All of the individual ecosystem services tools requires the output from the **Generate Baseline** tool.
 Each tool generates files and several are loaded to the screen with the correct symbology and the legend.
 The key outputs are written to a PDF file that can be found within the output folder.
 If desired, the key maps and tables can be generated in PNG format by ticking the *Generate PNG maps and graphs parameter*.
 These maps and tables can be found under the Images folder of the output folder.

-If a tool fails, the user can re-run the tool through the Results window and tick the Rerun tool (will continue pre- vious run from the point where any errors occurred option.
+If a tool fails, the user can re-run the tool through the Results window and tick the Rerun tool (will continue previous run from the point where any errors occurred option.
 This only works if the relevant files such as intermediate and temporary files are still within the scratch folder and have not been erased

 ## Agricultural Productivity